COSC3020/wildcard-project-JamesOzzyburn/README.md

 ## Project Description
-For my wildcard project I decided to try and compare the runtime of different languages namly javascript and python (I also used chatgpt to convert the code into c++ as well, just to how well an ai would write code).
-For the first part of my project so I started out by first taking my tsp held karp implementation and adding a timing function at the end that ran a through a fixed set of matricies 10 times each and then calculated the average.
-I made matricies with city sizes of 10-19 as those are the ones in my testing that ran in a reasonable amount of time.
-For my runtime tests I ran it on my own laptop thriugh wsl2 using Ubuntu.
+For my wildcard project I decided to try to compare the runtime of different languages namely JavaScript and python (I also used ChatGPT to convert the code into c++ as well, just to how well an AI would write code).
+For the code in my project, I started out by taking my tsp held karp implementation and adding a timing function at the end that ran a through a fixed set of matrices 10 times each and then calculated the average.
+I made matrices with city sizes of 10-19 as those are the ones in my testing that ran in a reasonable amount of time.
+For my runtime tests, I ran it on my own laptop through wsl2 running Ubuntu.

 ### Node run
 ```